Corts Valencianes: History

 During the thirteenth century and at the beginning of the fourteenth, the representations of the other cities in the Kingdom of Valencia were gradually added, until the corts of 1239, during which the representations of various territories met, already constituting the corts of all the Kingdom.

 From that moment, the most important cities always met, while others attended depending on the relevance to them of the subjects being discussed.
 However, the representation was generally important.
 For example, in the Corts of Valencia of 1510, the following towns were represented: Ademús, Alacant, Alcoi, Alpuente, Alzira, Biar, Bocairent, Borriana, Cabdet, Castelló, Castielfabib, Cullera, Llíria, Morella, Ontinyent, Orihuela, Penàguila, Peníscola, València, Vila Joiosa, Vila-real, Xàtiva, Xèrica and Xixona.
 Half of the assemblies took place in Valencia cathedral.

 The Valencian Corts of 1418, fixed the duration of the corts at three years.
 In the middle of the fifteenth century, the Valencian institutions were definitively established.

-With the unification of the crowns of Castille and Aragon, the Valencian corts declined in importance and were less frequently convened during the sixteenth century, a trend that continued in the seventeenth century.
+With the unification of the crowns of Castile and Aragon, the Valencian corts declined in importance and were less frequently convened during the sixteenth century, a trend that continued in the seventeenth century.
 The last corts met in Valencia in 1645.
 Finally, after the War of the Spanish Succession and the new decree of 1707, the Kingdom of Valencia and its local rights were abolished.

 The Corts Valencianes were not convened again until their reestablishment under the Statute of Autonomy of 1982.
 As of the coming into effect of the Statute of Autonomy, the Corts have operated like a modern representative legislature.
 Although usually meeting in the provincial capital of Valencia city, they have met in various towns around the Valencian community in recent years, an initiative which has been developed by the most recent legislatures.

 Modern legislatures

 The first legislature in modern times was elected in May 1983.
 The Spanish Socialist Workers' Party (PSOE) won an absolute majority of votes and seats, with 51 of the 89 seats.
 However they lost their majority in 1987 and were forced to govern in coalition with the smaller United Left party.
 They won the 1991 elections with a majority of one seat, winning 45 seats in total.
 However, in the 1995 elections there was a swing to the right with the People's Party (PP) becoming the largest party with 42 seats and governing in coalition with the smaller Unió Valenciana (Valencian Union).
 This lasted until the elections of 1999 when the PP won an absolute majority with 49 seats.
 Although they lost a seat in 2003, they strengthened their position in the elections of 2007 and 2011, winning a record 55 seats.
 In the 2015 elections PP lost the majority, and PSPV and Compromís are governing in coalition.
+This situation remained the same in the 2019 elections.
+This situation remained the same in the 2019 elections.
+Then, in 2023, the PP won 40 seats and began governing in coalition with the Greens Equo of the Valencian Country.